MrWillCom/auto-mirroring-bucket/README.md

 # Auto Mirroring Bucket

-This is a automated scoop bucket powered by Node.js.
+This is an automatic Scoop bucket powered by Node.js.

 ## What is this?